What Is a Sentence?

 - Seeta and Geeta are helping blind people to cross the road.

 - John’s sister Helen flew to America for further studies.

-We know that sentences should consist of at least a subject and verb but when someone gives order, sentence is with only a verb.
-In these sentences, subject is understood.
-It means, we are saying someone who is with us.
+We know that a group of words should consist of at least a subject and a verb.
+But when someone gives the order, it is with only a verb.
+In these sentences, the subject is understood.
+It means we are saying someone who is with us.